-When many read or hear about the Collaborative Divorce Process, they might think it is only for those couples that already agree on everything.
+When many read or hear about the collaborative divorce process, they might think it is only for those couples who already agree on everything.
 That is simply not the case.
-In fact, the Collaborative Divorce Process may be the best way for the most contested divorces to actually reach an outcome that works best for everyone involved.
+In fact, the collaborative divorce process may be the best way for the most contested divorces to actually reach an outcome that works best for everyone involved.

-The Collaborative Divorce process is non-adversarial, despite the spouses’ history, and redirects the focus from vindication or punishment to the needs and interests of the parties, and especially those of any children involved.
-To be considered a Collaborative Divorce, all parties and professionals must agree to follow the guidelines set out by the participation agreement and the law.
+The process is non-adversarial, despite the spouses’ history, and redirects the focus from vindication or punishment to the needs and interests of the parties, and especially those of any children involved.
+To be considered a collaborative divorce, all parties and professionals must agree to follow the guidelines set out by the participation agreement and the law.

-Ask your attorney about the Collaborative Divorce Process to decide if this process is right for your case.
-Chances are, if you are interested in a divorce that preserves your ability to transition in a healthy way into the next stage of your life, a Collaborative Divorce might be something to seriously consider.
+Ask your attorney about the collaborative divorce process to decide if this is the right option for your case.
+Chances are, if you are interested in a divorce that preserves your ability to transition in a healthy way into the next stage of your life, a collaborative divorce might be something to seriously consider.

-When interviewing an attorney to retain for your divorce, ask about the Collaborative Divorce experience.
-Generally, both parties have an attorney during the process, and preferably they have experience and knowledge of Family Law and the Collaborative Divorce Process.
-A lawyer who can cooperate well with the other party and safeguard your interests, can be invaluable.
-Click here to read the guide on finding the right Collaborative Divorce lawyer.
+When interviewing an attorney to retain for your divorce, ask about the collaborative divorce experience.
+Generally, both parties have an attorney during the process, and preferably they have experience and knowledge of family law and the collaborative divorce process.
+A lawyer who can cooperate well with the other party and safeguard your interests can be invaluable.

-If all parties decide to use the Collaborative Divorce Process, the attorneys will prepare the participation agreement.
-This agreement is binding on the parties, and all the professionals that sign the participation agreement, including the neutral experts.
-During the process, neutral experts can be jointly retained by parties to prevent any bias, for example a financial advisors, child custody specialists, psychiatrists, accountants, and others.
+If all parties decide to use the collaborative divorce process, the attorneys will prepare the participation agreement.
+This agreement is binding on the parties and on all the professionals that sign the participation agreement, including the neutral experts.
+During the process, neutral experts such as financial advisors, child custody specialists, psychiatrists, accountants and others can be jointly retained by parties to prevent any bias.